Github Actions on Pull Requests

 - Reuse

-This example shows how to create and delete a virtual cluster for testing an application named my-app
+This example shows how to create and delete a virtual cluster for testing an application named my-app on pull requests.

 # .github/workflows/vclusters.yaml